2018 Washington Initiative 1639: Results

+By county

+By congressional district

+"Yes" won seven of ten congressional districts.

 Legal challenges

 Lawsuit

-A lawsuit seeking to have the law overturned has been filed in federal court by the National Rifle Association and the Second Amendment Foundation.
+A lawsuit seeking to have the law overturned was filed in federal court by the National Rifle Association and the Second Amendment Foundation.
 In August 2020, this challenge was dismissed in Federal court.
-As of August 31, 2020, this challenge has been handed over to the 9th Circuit Court of Appeals.
+As of August 31, 2020, this challenge was handed over to the 9th Circuit Court of Appeals.

 Enforcement refusals

 Background

 The Revised Code of Washington establishes the state's 39 sheriffs as the "chief executive officer and conservator of the peace" of their respective counties and charges each to "keep and preserve the peace in their respective counties, and quiet and suppress all affrays, riots, unlawful assemblies and insurrections" and to "defend the county against those who ... endanger the public peace or safety".

 In what has been described as an "atypical" situation, a number of county sheriffs have gone on record stating they do not intend to apply the provisions of Initiative 1639 in their counties.
 Some sheriffs have said they believe Initiative 1639 violates Article I, Section 24 of the Constitution of Washington, which says:

 Others have said the law is incongruous in that it would prohibit private ownership of semiautomatic firearms by 18-, 19-, and 20-year-old military veterans who were otherwise determined qualified to bear them by the United States Armed Forces as indicated by their military service.
 Still other sheriffs have said provisions of the legislation requiring certain measures of home security for privately owned firearms are either impossible to enforce in practice, or are a violation of the Fourth Amendment to the United States Constitution, which prohibits "unreasonable search".

 On February 12, Washington Attorney General Bob Ferguson issued an open letter to law enforcement refusing to enforce the initiative.
 Ferguson wrote that Initiative 1639 should be presumed constitutional as "no court has ruled that this initiative is unconstitutional."
 Ferguson said if law enforcement refused to perform enhanced background checks on semiautomatic rifle purchases as required by the initiative, they could be held liable if a prohibited individual gets a gun and uses it in a crime.
 The sheriffs of Franklin and Lincoln counties said that the required background checks would be performed, despite their belief that the initiative is unconstitutional.